 All books submitted for the CLC International Book Awards and the CLC Top Honors Book Awards program are first sent to our review department.
-However, we only publish reviews of books which score high enough to go on to the next step for consideration in the awards.
-So you will only receive a review of your book if it has been qualified for the awards.
+However, we only publish reviews of books which qualify to be a finalist in the awards.

-My book received the CLC Seal of Approval.
+My award entry received the CLC Seal of Approval.
 Does that mean I've qualified for the awards?

 Yes!
-Only books which receive the CLC Seal of Approval will be considered for the Literary Classics International and CLC Top Honors Book Awards.
+Only entries which receive the CLC Seal of Approval will be considered for the Literary Classics International and CLC Top Honors Book Awards.

-How common is it to receive a seal of approval from a book review?
+How common is it to receive a seal of approval from a free book review?